argodevops/pytestbehave/README.md

 ### Logging Output

-When running tests each step is logged in a format to assist with understanding the execution and assist with any debugging.
-A sample output is shown below.
+When running tests each step is logged in a format to assist with understanding the execution and with debugging issues.

 ```
 Feature: Example Login # features/example/login.feature:4